coolbutuseless/displease/README.md

 ## Animated example

+This animation shows each of the easing types.

 <img src="man/figures/anim3.gif" width="100%" />

 ## Related Software

 - [tweenr](https://github.com/thomasp85/tweenr) is a more general
-    purpose package which will interpolate other types besides numeric values e.g. dates and colours.
-Expected data input is data.frames, or lists of data.frames.
-See for example `tweenr::tween_numeric()`

-## Acknowledgements

-  - R Core for developing and maintaining such a wonderful language.
-  - CRAN maintainers, for patiently shepherding packages onto CRAN and maintaining the repository
+  purpose package for interpolation